ontherays/AWS_Cloud_Foundations_Study_Notes/Module 5.md

 ### **Security Groups**

-- Act at the instance level
+- Act at the instance level particularly network interface card.
 - Security groups have rules that control inbound and outbound instance traffic.
 - Default security groups deny all inbound traffic and allow all outbound traffic.
 - Security groups are stateful - return traffic is automatically allowed, regardless of rules